LGBT+ Mental Health

 Timmins, L., Rimes, K. A. & Rhaman (2017).
 Vigilance for Others' Suspicions Scale [Measurement instrument].

-Title: Childhood gender nonconformity, sexual orientation and distress: Logitudinal study
+Title: Childhood gender nonconformity, sexual orientation and distress: Longitudinal study.

-Investigators: Katharine Rimes, Qazi Rahman, Olakunle Oginni, Natasha Fong, Abbeygail Jones, Kimberley Goldsmith, Kai-Yuan (Kyle) Cheng
+Investigators: Katharine Rimes, Qazi Rahman, Anna-Sophie Warren, Angeliki Argyriou, Olakunle Oginni, Natasha Fong, Abbeygail Jones, Kimberley Goldsmith, Kai-Yuan (Kyle) Cheng, Emily Robinson

 Title: Mental health in LGBT+ youth in England: The Youth Chances project

-Investigators: Katharine Rimes, Elizabeth West, Greg Ussher, Dan Baker, Qazi Rahman, Sandhya Shivakumar, Nicola Goodship, Srishti Banerjee, Alice O'Grady
+Investigators: Katharine Rimes, Elizabeth West, Greg Ussher, Dan Baker, Qazi Rahman, Sandhya Shivakumar, Nicola Goodship, Alice O’Grady.

 Investigators: Georgina Gnan, Qazi Rahman, Katharine Rimes